 Like many other structures atop the giant rock, this was also likely a temple of some sort.
 Experts believe that it could be as old as the 1st century AD.
 With that in mind, it’s possible that ritualistic plays were carried out here – ones which were never intended for a large audience.

 Visitors can walk in and out of the different rooms, some of which have sadly been vandalized.
-Turning around, you can also spot the remains of a large structure in front, which have been a seating area.
-Also be sure to look up, where you can see some carved patterns under the arch of the entrance.
+Turning around, you can also spot the remains of a large structure in front, which may have been a seating area.
+Also be sure to look up to see the carved patterns under the arch of the entrance.

 The Abandoned Town